WannaCry Ransomware Attack: How to Protect Your Business?

 Phase 5: Although the attack has slowed down by Monday, WannaCry’s creators continue to ask for ransom for decrypting data.
 It is possible that many companies haven’t noticed the attack yet.

 Although this malware primarily targets PCs and laptops that still use Windows XP, more recent Microsoft systems, including Windows 8 and 7, can also be infected.
-There haven’t been any reported exploitation in Windows 10 yet.
+There hasn’t been any reported exploitation in Windows 10 yet.

 Once a user clicks on unsuspecting links or email attachments, WannaCry downloads itself on the system and uses strong, asymmetric encryption, employing the RSA 2048-bit cipher to encrypt all the files.